Yagavi1994/Wordle/README.md

 - I would like to credit the [Wordle](https://www.nytimes.com/games/wordle/index.html) game, which served as inspiration for this project.
 Wordle has been a favorite pastime for me, and its gameplay mechanics influenced the development of this project.
 - I extend my gratitude to my mentor, Martina Terlevic, for her invaluable guidance and support throughout the project.
 Her encouragement and feedback played a significant role in shaping the project and boosting my confidence.
 - Special thanks to my husband, who is a game designer, for his constructive criticism and attention to detail in the UI and UX aspects of the project.
 His insights greatly contributed to the refinement of the project.
-- I would like to credit my cousin, a developer, for his assistance in resolving some JavaScript bugs and adding the confetti animation to the game.
+- I would like to credit my cousin who is a developer, for his assistance in resolving some JavaScript bugs and adding the confetti animation to the game.
 - I appreciate the valuable inputs provided by a fellow student  Dajana Isbaner in the peer code review.

 #### Code